Weighted linearization of vector fields via a formal Moser trick: Formal geometry

 for all $\omega_1, \ldots, \omega_r \in \Omega^1$ and $X_1, \ldots, X_s \in \vf$.

-A few comparisons to the analogous definitions in the smooth setting assure us that these formal analogues are sensibly defined.
+A few comparisons to the smooth setting assure us that these formal analogues are sensibly defined.
 Firstly, $\varphi^*$ restricts to a Lie algebra automorphism $\vf \to \vf$.
 Secondly, pullbacks are compatible with Lie derivatives: for any $X \in \vf$, the composition $\varphi^* \circ \lie_X \circ (\varphi^*)^{-1}$ is a formal tensor derivation that agrees with $\lie_{\varphi^*X}$ on formal functions and formal vector fields, so they must agree on all formal tensor fields; that is,